shannoneoff/Tech-Academy-Projects/README.md

 # Tech-Academy-Projects
-This repository is for my Tech Academy projects.
+This repository is for my first Tech Academy projects, basics of creating with HTML and committing to GitHub.